 It's not too late to bring our wildlife back

 Sadly, since we first met Badger, Ratty and friends in 1908, the UK has become one of the most nature-depleted countries in the world and one in seven species is at risk of extinction.
-The Wildlife Trusts have re-imagined Wind in the Willows in 2019, shedding light on some of the problems our wildlife faces every day.
+The Wildlife Trusts have re-imagined Wind in the Willows, shedding light on some of the problems our wildlife faces every day.
 We've reached a point where our natural world is in a critical condition and needs our help to put it into recovery.